SvitlanaKo/documentation/user_guide/taxes/configuration/tax_calculation.rst

 - Enable or disable tax calculation for the products you sell.

 - Select a tax provider.
-OroCommerce build-in Table Rates - the tax rules defined in `Manage tax rules </user-guide/taxes/index#manage-tax-rules>`_ section - are used by default.
+OroCommerce build-in Table Rates - the tax rules defined in Manage Tax Rules section below - are used by default.
 Alternatively, with some customization, you can use external tax management and compliance system, like AvaTax or Vertex, as a tax provider.

 .. comment See `Integration with external tax management systems </user-guide/taxes/index#integration-with-external-tax-management-systems>`_ for more information.